NikKowPHP/social-brain/chapters/chapter-8.md

 1.  **Don't Announce, Demonstrate.** Resist the urge to say "I've read a book and am now using protocols on you."
 2.  **Enroll, Don't Impose.** If they comment on the change, use Calibrated Vulnerability to enroll them as a partner, not a subject.
     *   **The Script:** *"You're right, that did sound a bit like a script.
 I've been trying to get better at really listening instead of just jumping in to solve things, and it still feels a bit clumsy.
 I'd actually love your feedback as I practice."*

+> ### **From the Community: Troubleshooting**
+>
+> **Q: "I tried the Empathy Loop, but they just shut down and said, 'I'm fine.'
+What do I do when someone won't open up?"**
+>
+> **A:** This is critical data, not a failure.
+A shutdown is a signal that the person does not feel safe enough to be vulnerable.
+Forcing the issue will only increase the threat.
+Your only move is to respect the boundary and change your goal from "getting them to open up" to "making it safer for them to open up in the future."
+>
+> **The Practice:** Back off gracefully.
+Say something like, "No problem.
+I'm here if you ever do want to talk about it."
+Then, shift your focus to consistently demonstrating trustworthiness over time (Chapter 9).
+Their silence is data about the current state of the relationship; your job is to respond to that data with respect.

 #### **The Practice: A Three-Part Protocol for Presence**